sajid-karim/cli-llm-man/README.md

-# CLI LLM Man
+# SmartMan

-CLI LLM Man is a command-line interface tool designed to generate summaries, examples, and custom commands based on user intent using man pages and large language models (LLMs).
+SmartMan is a command-line interface tool designed to generate summaries, examples, and custom commands based on user intent using man pages and large language models (LLMs).
 This tool aims to simplify the process of retrieving and understanding command-line documentation.

 ## Features